afi11/android_presensi/README.md

 ## Usage Application
-> To do attendance employee
+> To do attendance employee, employee can do attendance if he is in radius 200m from the place of attendance.

 ## Screenshots
 <p align="left">